MeetTheSDE/portfolio-website/replit.md

 ## Overview

-This is a modern, responsive personal portfolio website built as a full-stack application showcasing Meetkumar Patel's professional experience as a backend-focused software engineer.
-The application features a React frontend with a sophisticated design system and an Express.js backend for handling contact form submissions.
+This is a modern, responsive personal portfolio website built as a frontend-only React application showcasing Meetkumar Patel's professional experience as a backend-focused software engineer.
+The application features a clean, minimalist design with smooth animations and professional styling.

 ## System Architecture